 The following impacts are applicable to clause 4.2.11.4 (Number of PDU Sessions per network slice availability check and update procedure):

-- The SMF+PGW-C invokes this procedure to perform network slice availability check on the number of PDU Sessions and update for S-NSSAI associated with the PDN connection during PDN connection establishment.
+- The SMF+PGW-C invokes this procedure to perform network slice availability check on the number of PDU Sessions and update for S-NSSAI associated with the PDN connection during PDN connection establishment and PDN connection release.
 In this case the SMF in figure 4.2.11.2-1 is replaced with SMF+PGW-C.

 - Step 3, The NSACF determines whether or not to accept the request as described in clause 5.15.11.5 of TS 23.501 [2].